tensorflow/community/rfcs/20200624-pluggable-device-for-tensorflow/tutorial.md

   ...
 }
 ```
-* `params->profiler_fns->collect_data_xspace`: a callback for saving collected profile data into XSpace and serializeds it in to the buffer.
+* `params->profiler_fns->collect_data_xspace`: a callback for saving collected profile data into XSpace and serializers it into the buffer.
 If this have been called, subsequent calls might return empty data.
 ```c++
 void profiler_collect_data_xspace(const TP_Profiler* profiler, uint8_t*
 buffer, size_t* size_in_bytes, TF_Status* status) {